jude-james/.wav-parser/README.md

-A wav handler to convert wav -> bytes, bytes -> samples and bytes -> wav.
+Class that handles parsing a wav file from wav -> bytes, bytes -> samples and bytes -> wav.

 More robust and neat implementation compared to others I found online.